Making History on the Common

 Ancient and Honorable Artillery Company

 The Ancient and Honorable Artillery Company of Massachusetts is the oldest chartered military organization in North America.
 Each year on the first Monday in June, the company reenacts a drumhead election on Boston Common, where its officers are chosen in a ceremony overseen by the Governor of the Commonwealth.
-This year the parade begins at Faneuil Hall and ends on Boston Common at 1:30 p.m. with cannons firing at 2:30 p.m.
+This year the parade begins at Faneuil Hall and arrives on Boston Common at approximately 12:30 p.m. with a historic cannon blast occurring shortly thereafter.

 The Fifty-Fourth Massachusetts Regiment